Bulls nearly blow big lead, hold off Kings 113-106 - WHIZ News

 TIP-INS

 Bulls: Chicago had nine steals, giving the Bulls 204 in 21 games this season.
-In doing so, they became the fastest team in the Eastern Conference to reach 200 since Boston did it in 18 games in 2015-16. … Eight players scored in the first quarter.
+They became the fastest Eastern Conference team to reach 200 since Boston did it in 18 games in 2015-16. … Eight players scored in the first quarter.

 Kings: Trevor Ariza went scoreless in 12 minutes after missing the previous six games for personal reasons. … Sacramento had won its last four against Chicago.